 Damages for Birth Injuries in Georgia

 Under Georgia law, both the injured child and the parents can seek compensation for a birth injury in the form of damages.
 Georgia law does not have any maximum limits or caps on the damages that can be recovered in birth injury medical malpractice cases.
-The categories of recoverable damages in an Georgia birth injury case include:
+The categories of recoverable damages in a Georgia birth injury lawsuit include:

 - Economic Damages: economic damages include all past and future medical expenses related to the birth injury, as well as lost future earnings or reduced earnings capacity if the injury leaves the child unable to maintain normal employment as an adult.
 This can be a big category of damage in birth injury cases involving serious, lifelong injuries like cerebral palsy.